e4h2n/elfin/README.md

-# IMPORTANT
-Your terminal MUST support RGB color format.
+IMPORTANT: Your terminal MUST support RGB color format.

 Elfin is a terminal-based, from scratch text editor based on 'Kilo' by Salvatore Sanfilippo aka antirez.
 # Current Features